Berke: Conversion to Islam

 Berke Khan converted to Islam in the city of Bukhara in 1252.
 When he was at Saray-Jük, Berke met a caravan from Bukhara and questioned them about their faith.
 Berke was impressed with their faith and decided to convert to Islam.
 Berke then persuaded his brother Tukh-timur to become a Muslim as well.

 In 1248, Batu sent Berke, along with his brother Tukh-timur, to Mongolia in order to install Möngke Khan on the throne of Great Khan.
-When he arrived, he invited the Chagatai and Ogedeyd families several times.
-That is why Berke conducted the kurultai in 1251 and had Möngke enthroned.
-Berke organized everything under strict conditions.
+When he arrived, he invited the Chagatai and Ogedeyd families and conducted the kurultai in 1251, with Möngke being enthroned.

 Assuming the Golden Horde

 The domains of the Golden Horde in 1389.
 The gold star shows the location of New Sarai, capital of the Golden Horde.

+When Batu died in 1255, he was briefly succeeded by his eldest son and designated heir, Sartaq; however, he died shortly after being confirmed as leader by Möngke Khan.
+Ulaghchi was then nominated by Möngke, but he too died a few months into his regency.
+According to Arabic sources, the regent Boraqchin turned to Hülegü Khan for protection.
+Berke accused Boraqchin of high treason and she was subsequently executed.

-When Batu died in 1255, he was briefly succeeded by his sons Sartaq Khan and Ulaghchi, before Berke assumed leadership in 1257.
+Berke assumed leadership in 1257.
 He was an able ruler and succeeded in maintaining and stabilizing the Golden Horde, the western khanate of the Mongol Empire.
 During his government, the Mongols finally defeated the rebellion of Daniel of Galicia and made a second attack against Poland and Lithuania, led by general Burundai (Lublin, Zawichost, Sandomierz, Kraków and Bytom were plundered) in 1259.
 Also in 1265 there was a raid against Bulgaria and Byzantine Thrace.
 Michael of the Byzantine Empire also sent much valuable fabric to the Golden Horde as a tribute thereafter.